shelbygreen/everylot/README.md

 ### Addresses

 You'll need a CSV file of the lots.
-For @everytreeintlh, I exported a CSV from Leon County's [Property Appraiser site](https://www.leonpa.org/_dnn/).
+For @everytreeintlh, I exported a CSV from Leon County's [Property Appraiser site](https://www.leonpa.org/_dnn/) and cleaned it up.
 Here are the fields that were used in the bot:

-* For general tracking:
-  * id ('PARID')
+* id - for general tracking

-* For composing the tweets:
-  * address ('LOCATION')
-  * zip ('ZIP')
-  * house number ('HOUSENBR')
-  * tax district ('TAXDISTRICT')

-* For Google Street View lookups:
-  * address
+* address - for composing tweets and google street view lookups

 ### A place for your bot to live

 Now, you just need a place for the bot to live.
-This needs to be a computer that's always connected to the internet, and that you can set up to run tasks for you.
 You could use a virtual server hosted at a vendor like Amazon AWS or GCP, or space on a web server.